aubindetrez/implPower/Documentation/Architecture.md

 This is a work in progress, this document contains notes about the architecture.

+## Graph
+TODO High level graph of the entire architecture

 ## Basic classes of instructions
 Instructions are 4 bytes (32 bits = 1 word) or 8 bytes (64 bits = doubleword)
 long.